microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 ## Application.Start method

-Provides the entry point and requests initialization of the application.
+Static method which provides the entry point and requests initialization of the application.
 Use the callback to instantiate the Application class.

 In a Desktop app this will run a message pump internally, and not return until the application